Doctorlink is a provider of online products that connect to NHS clinical systems to enable you to:

 All support calls made and received by Doctorlink’s Service Desk are recorded and may be used to support the learning and development of our staff.
 They may also be used when investigating incidents, compliments and complaints.

-Video and Call recordings will be managed in the same way as all other personal information processed by us in line with current legislation.
+Call recordings will be managed in the same way as all other personal information processed by us in line with current legislation.

 If we contact you or if you contact us to provide feedback on our products or support functions, we may store your contact details and any other information you provide to us during the feedback.